 As I sat down to write about this subject I decided early on that I’d take a positive approach in hopes of inspiring others instead of pointing fingers at a bad example (which is why I’m not including a link to the bad code in question).
 So I searched the web using keywords like “handmade websites,” “beautiful code,” and “web craftsman” in hopes of finding people like me who take pride in a job well done.
 In my search, I found a bunch of people who go to great lengths to create carefully handcrafted custom web solutions… and don’t hesitate to mention that they’re pleased with their accomplishments.
 They point out things like: attention to detail, finesse, simplicity, ease of use, and even performance.
 I edited my own About page to capture some of these same points because I feel strongly that they’re good things to do on every project, even if it takes a bit more time.

-While I was poking around looking for inspiring words to share, I ran across Joshua Porter’s presentation On Being a Web Craftsman on SlideShare.
+While I was poking around looking for inspiring words to share, I ran across Joshua Porter’s presentation On Being a Web Craftsman on SlideShare (no longer available).
 It’s truly one of the best things I’ve read in years.
 It’s only 17 slides total, but it so eloquently captures what I feel strongly about and what I aspire to be—a web craftsman.
 There are several great ideas captured in those few slides, but I think this one is my favorite:

 Craftsmen are not driven by money or recognition, but by simply doing Good Work.